wemiibidun/ledaloh_calculation_page/README.md

 ![GitLab Status](https://flat.badgen.net/github/status/micromatch/micromatch)

 ## Hi & Welcome! 👋
-This is a ledaloh calculations project that I created with HTML, styled with CSS & added a couple of functionalities with Javascript
+This is a calculations webpage project that I created with HTML, styled with CSS & added a couple of functionalities with Javascript

 ## Table of contents
 * [Project Aim](#project-aim)